In this post, we'll explore several best practices and common pitfalls when working with Java collections. Topics covered include:

 Avoid performing element

-operations within an enhancedfor-each
+remove/addoperations within an enhancedfor-eachloop.

-instead, or methods designed for removal (likeremoveIf()
+UseIteratorinstead, or methods designed for removal (likeremoveIf()in Java 8).

-directly on the collection (rather than the iterator) leads to a fail-fast ConcurrentModificationException
+Under the hood, a for-each loop depends on the Iterator.
+However, calling remove/add directly on the collection (rather than the iterator) leads to a fail-fast ConcurrentModificationException.

-Fail-fast mechanism: When multiple threads modify a fail-fast collection, a ConcurrentModificationException
+Fail-fast mechanism: When multiple threads modify a fail-fast collection, a ConcurrentModificationException may be thrown to indicate concurrent modification.

 Alternatives

-1.Iterator approach (using iterator.remove()
+1.Iterator approach (using iterator.remove()):

 Iterator it = list.iterator();